poolifier/poolifier/docs/api.md

 - `workerChoiceStrategyOptions` (optional) - The worker choice strategy options object to use in this pool.
   Properties:

-  - `retries` (optional) - The number of retries to perform if no worker is eligible.
+  - `retries` (optional) - The number of retries to perform if no worker is eligible. `Infinity` means infinite retries.
   - `measurement` (optional) - The measurement to use in worker choice strategies: `runTime`, `waitTime` or `elu`.
   - `runTime` (optional) - Use the tasks [simple moving median](./worker-choice-strategies.md#simple-moving-median) runtime instead of the tasks simple moving average runtime in worker choice strategies.
   - `waitTime` (optional) - Use the tasks [simple moving median](./worker-choice-strategies.md#simple-moving-median) wait time instead of the tasks simple moving average wait time in worker choice strategies.